tomgasper/film-recomm-app/README.md

-# Recommend Film Web Application
+# Film recommendation Web App

 This is a very simple web application that recommends a video to the user.
 The application has been built using React and TypeScript.
 Testing has been done using `react-testing-library` and `jest`.

+You can view it live here: [View the web app](https://tomgasper.github.io/film-recomm-app)

 ## Installation